incubyte/code-aid-site/content/en/docs/Code/GlowProject/_index.md

 ---
-categories: [ "Examples", "Placeholders" ]
+categories: ["Examples", "code"]
-tags: [ "test","docs" ]
+tags: ["code","docs"]
-title: "GlowStone"
+title: "Glowstone"
-linkTitle: "GlowStone"
+linkTitle: "Glowstone"
 weight: -2
 description: >
   What does your user need to know to try your project?